-An attorney who is on the roll of attorneys admitted to the practice of law by the New Mexico Supreme Court is an active member.
-An active member in good standing has full voting privileges, and is eligible to hold any elective or appointive office.
+An attorney who is on the roll of attorneys admitted to the practice of law by the Supreme Court of New Mexico having completed the admission requirements for admission by exam or by motion shall maintain active status membership, unless granted inactive status, withdraws membership or is removed or suspended by a disciplinary or administrative process.
+An active status member in good standing shall have full voting privileges, and shall be eligible to hold any elective or appointive office.

 Email email@example.com to receive an application.

 To become inactive, members must complete an application form.
 You can also request a form by calling 505-797-6083 or emailing firstname.lastname@example.org